Remote Work Without

 Why do remote workers need Slack presence management?

 When working remotely, your Slack status is often the only indicator of your availability.
-Unlike in an office where colleagues can see you working, remote work relies on your online status.
-But Slack marks you away after 10 minutes of inactivity, even if you are deep in work.
+Slack marks you away after 10 minutes of inactivity, even if you are deep in work.

 Will my manager know I am using Idle Pilot?

 Idle Pilot appears as a normal Slack web session.
 There is no installed app or bot in your workspace.
-However, we recommend being transparent with your team about how you manage your availability.
+However, we recommend being transparent with your team.

 Can I set different hours for different days?